ISTANBUL BLOG: No monetary messin’ from ailing Erdogan ahead of his video date with Putin

 The political uncertainties have, meanwhile, reached chaotic levels even by Turkey’s standards.
 On April 25, Turkey’s president, Recep Tayyip Erdogan, fell ill during a live interview on television.

-On April 26, he cancelled his public appearances.
 On April 27, a ceremony was held at the construction site of the Akkuyu nuclear power plant in Turkey’s Mersin province on the Mediterranean coast.
 The plant, being built by Russia's Rosatom, is nowhere near complete, but Erdogan nevertheless insisted on some kind of triumphal ceremony as part of his election campaign ahead of polling day on May 14.
 Thus, the Turkish president and fellow autocrat Vladimir Putin (who is highly invested in a successful Erdogan re-election bid) celebrated via video link (with a wan Erdogan in Ankara and Putin wherever Putin is nowadays) the first shipment of nuclear fuel to arrive at Akkuyu.

 The misleading suggestion from the strongmen pals' spin doctors that a real milestone was achieved appeared to work—the Guardian, for instance, reported that the nuclear plant had been “launched”.

 Erdogan had earlier this month publicly suggested that Putin might arrive in person at Akkuyu for the ceremony, but the Russian leader was obviously not convinced he should do so.
-If Putin had arrived in Turkey prior to Erdogan falling ill and cancelling his own appearance at Akkuyu, things could have got very awkward indeed.
+If Putin had arrived in Turkey prior to Erdogan falling ill and cancelling his own appearance at Akkuyu, things could have gotten very awkward indeed.

 The ceremony was to be held at 13:00 Turkish time, but it was delayed by three hours.
 For many observers, Erdogan and Putin “there” by video didn’t quite cut it.